bhazzard/sketchwithus/README.md

 </pre>

 Point your browser to http://sketchwith.us:8000
+Click the Start Sketchin' link, and start drawing.

-Optionally, open another browser instance and point it to the same location.
+Optionally, open another browser instance and point it to the same location as the first browser.
 Draw on the canvas, your drawing should show up in the other browser window in real-time.